If you are wondering what is the best studio microphone to buy, you are in the right place.

 - Sound Pressure: Each microphone has it’s own maximum safe SPL rating.
 If you put your mouth right to the grill like you see people do with dynamic mics, there is a real possibility that you can harm your microphone permanently.
 A pop filter can be used here as well, as it keeps a safe distance from the source and therefore the volume.

-When you know what you are looking for, you can own one the best studio microphones with under 300 dollars.
+When you know what you are looking for, you can own one of the best studio microphones with under 300 dollars.
 Choosing the right condenser studio mic is an easy job with our suggestions above.
-All options will fit perfect in any home recording studio, and no matter which one you go with, you won’t be disappointed.
+All options will fit perfectly in any home recording studio, and no matter which one you go with, you won’t be disappointed.
 In case your pocket can afford more, check the best recording mics under $1000, including a studio microphone used by legend Michael Jackson.

 Do not hesitate to post your comments and questions.
 My team and I would be happy to help!

 We are sorry that this post was not useful for you!